adybose/whatsapp-test-bot/README.md

 # whatsapp-test-bot
-A simple Whatsapp bot to test the Twilio sandbox
+A simple Whatsapp bot to test the Twilio Sandbox